jmspit/dodo/README.md

 Most services will require at least some of the functionality dodo provides as high-level C++ abstractions without compromising low-level C/Linux performance.

-  - Binary data as the `common::Bytes` datatype used by a variety of the other interfaces.
+  - Binary data as the `dodo::common::Bytes` datatype used by a variety of the other interfaces.
   - Encryption and compression.
   - Transparent ipv4 and ipv6 Address classes, name resolution.
   - TCPSocket (insecure) and TLSSocket classes (encryption and trust).